Hit enter after type your search item

 5- Using Feather Icons in Bootstrap 4

-You may see the collection of icons by visiting their website by above link.
-With each icon, the code is given that you may use in your web page like this:
+You may see the collection of icons by visiting their website at the above link.
+With each icon, the code is given that you may use on your web page like this:

 <i data-feather=”facebook”></i>